 I went out to a job the other day, nothing special—just your standard Underground Services Location job.
 The client was digging a trench approximately 10 meters long.
-And he simply wanted me to check to make sure there was no underground utilities, along the proposed trench line.
+And he simply wanted me to check to make sure there were no underground utilities, along the proposed trench line.
 As the last thing they wanted to do was hit and damage and underground service.

 As he is explaining the job, I’m looking around at the site and I’m thinking to myself.
 ‘Ahh, this should be pretty easy—we’re in the country and there doesn’t look to be anything out here.’